Spidersnet’s car dealer guide to Facebook

 Once you have asked your old customers to like your page, you should start asking any new customers that come your way to do the same.
 You should do this whilst they are in the showroom, and include links to your Facebook page in your email signature.
 Basically, take every opportunity you get to try and grow your following.

-Spidersnet client Fouracres of Thorney have taken to posting pictures of their customers with their new purchases on their Facebook page.
-If you choose to do this, you should ask them if it is OK to post the picture to Facebook.
-That way they’re bound to head over to your page to see their picture.
-And whilst they’re there, they might end up liking your page.
+Spidersnet client Fouracres of Thorney take pictures of their customers with their new purchases on their Facebook page, which is a really great way of getting them involved with your page.
+Just remember to ask them if it is OK to post the picture to Facebook!

 Once you have done all of the above it’s time to start posting.
 This is the fun bit!
 If you follow the posting tips below, then your number of likes will grow, meaning that the number of potential customers who interact with your brand on Facebook will be on the up!
 We would recommend that you start out by posting to your page a few times a week, with a view to posting daily.